 He's been standing at a stove for nearly 40 years, but Frank Lee has never lost the fire in his belly - and a passion for combining French technique with his beloved Southern ingredients.
 Known as a guiding force in the Lowcountry's culinary renaissance, Lee has mentored dozens of young chefs.
 He's also helped grow the businesses of local farmers and crafts people.
 Local before it was cool, and sustainable before it was sexy, Chef Lee believes in trying the untried and doing the undone.

-As Chef de Cuisine, Russ Moore wears at least two hats: he's responsible for managing the venerable restaurant's team and cultivating talent.
+As Chef, Russ Moore wears at least two hats: he's responsible for managing the venerable restaurant's team and cultivating talent.
 He's also a source of inspiration for the culinary creations that continue to delight patrons, more than 17 years after the restaurant's opening.